todiane/corri-construction-p3/README.md

 # Corri Construction Company

 A construction company that uses contractors.
 Every week contractors input their weekly hours which are verfied by a supervisor and paid a week later.
-Welcome,

-This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
-The last update to this file was: **March 14, 2023**

-## Reminders

-- Your code must be placed in the `run.py` file
-- Your dependencies must be placed in the `requirements.txt` file
-- Do not edit any of the other files or your code may not deploy properly

 ## Creating the Heroku app